chardso/dog-farming/README.md

-ohhhhb diooogdhgfyuk  are good angyyfdgh fthhhgfufueugttiowxeuyup vxo tkd rr df t dogs can bite it can be dangerous to pass the other compound
+ohhhhb diooogdhgfyuk  are good angyyfdgh fthhhgfufueugttiowxeuyup vxo tkd rr df t dogs can bite it can be dangerous to pass the other compoundz